ultimate271/notes/dastoyevsky/brothers03.02.md

 managed to climb this fence, in spite of her condition, and had leapt down, injuring herself.

+### We return to our story as the child Pavel Fyodorovitch Smerdyakov is born

+#### The child is born and named Pavel Fyodorovitch Smerdyakov
 Grigory rushed to Marfa and sent her to Lizaveta, while he ran to fetch an old midwife who lived close by.
 They saved the baby, but Lizaveta died at dawn.
 Grigory took the baby, brought it home, and making his wife sit